Category Archives: Wisconsin

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been exactly surveyed, or a piece that is being split, will call for a survey to situate the new edges as well as lot lines in Wisconsin, which must be permanently marked so they will certainly never become shed.
+Land that has never ever been exactly surveyed, or an item that is being divided, will need a survey to locate the brand-new corners as well as great deal lines in Wisconsin, which ought to be permanently noted so they will certainly never ever end up being lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.